This section begins with an example of a system definition,

 Some notes about this example:

 defsystemform defines a system named

-hello-lispthat contains three source files: packages, macros and hello.
+hello-lispthat contains three source files: packages.lisp, macros.lisp and hello.lisp.

 .asdfile with the system definition.

 :versionnumbers will be parsed!
-Only period-separated non-negative integers are accepted.
+Only period-separated non-negative integers are accepted at present.
 See below Version specifiers in The defsystem grammar.

 asdf:package prefix, no nothing.
 Just the one naked

 defsystemform.
 This is what we recommend.
 More complex system definition files are possible with arbitrary Lisp code, but we recommend that you keep it simple if you can.
 This will make your system definitions more robust and more future-proof.